 Purpose and Goal

 The SSWRP was created to utilize stewardship [contract] timber sales to fund restoration projects on the Siuslaw NF and nearby private and non-federal lands within the Stewardship Group areas.
 The primary goals and objectives of the program are to:

 - Provide community jobs and other economic benefits; and

 - Build and maintain relationships among diverse groups of stakeholders.

 - provide high value habitat restoration

 - control invasive weeds

 - improve or decommission degraded roads

 Stewardship Program History

 From 1999 to 2002 Congress authorized the USFS to establish 84 stewardship contracting pilot projects nationwide.
-The Green Thin was the first pilot stewardship contract on the Siuslaw NF, and was awarded in 2002 to Georgia Pacific to thin 900 acres of small diameter trees.
-In 2003, Congress passed the Healthy Forests Restoration Act (also known as Stewardship Contracting Authority), authorizing the Wyden Amendment for 10 years.
-Congress granted permanent authority under the 2014 Farm Bill.
+In 2003, Congress passed the Healthy Forests Restoration Act (also known as Stewardship Contracting Authority), authorizing the Wyden Amendment for 10 years, later in 2014 Congress granted permanent authority under the Farm Bill.
 Today, the SSWRP has funded and restored thousands of acres of watersheds within and surrounding the Siuslaw NF.
 To learn more about the program history, structure and accomplishments please download the report below.